 Lavender Simple Syrup

-makes ~2 cups of syrup
+makes ~2 cups of syrup1 cup water

 1 cup sugar